cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/mbpath.rst

     The specified *mailbox-names* are users, not mailboxes.

-.. option:: -d
+.. option:: -p

-    The specified *mailbox-names* are domains, not mailboxes.
+    The specified *mailbox-names* are UNIX mailbox paths, not mailboxes.
-    Path(s) for every user INBOX in the domain will be listed.

 Selectors
 =========